PrOP-M

 PrOP-M (Прибор оценки проходимости — Марс (ПрОП-М), Passability Estimating Vehicle for Mars or Device Evaluation Terrain—Mars) were two Soviet Mars rovers that were launched on the unsuccessful Mars 2 and Mars 3 missions in 1971.
 PrOP-M were the first rovers to be launched to Mars, 26 years before the first successful rover mission of NASA's Sojourner in 1997.
 Because the Mars 2 and Mars 3 missions failed, the existence of the rovers was kept secret for nearly 20 years.

-The rovers were built by a team led by Alexander Kemurdzhian; they were small, rectangular devices that were tethered to the lander and used skis for movement.
+The rovers, built by a team led by Alexander Kemurdzhian, were small, rectangular devices that were tethered to the lander and used skis for movement.

 History

 The PrOP-M rover was designed and manufactured at the Mobile Vehicle Engineering Institute (VNIITransmash) by a team of approximately 150 engineers led by Alexander Kemurdzhian, who also developed the Lunokhod rover.

 The Mars 2 and Mars 3 landers each carried a PrOP-M rover, designed to move across the Martian surface on skis while connected to the lander with a 15 meter-long power cable.
 Two small metal rods were used for autonomous obstacle avoidance because radio signals from Earth would have taken too long to drive the rovers using remote control.
 Each rover carried a dynamic penetrometer (made by Transmash) and a gamma-ray densitometer (made by the Institute of Geochemistry of the Soviet Academy of Sciences).
 After landing, the rovers were planned to be placed on the Martian surface by a 6-joint manipulator arm and to move in the field of view of the lander's cameras.
 They would have stopped to make measurements every 1.5 meters, with maximum range of 15 meters—the length of the tether.
 The rovers' tracks in the Martian soil would have been used to determine the soil's material properties.

-The rovers' main rover chassis was a 4.5 kg square box with a small protrusion at the center.
+The rovers' main chassis was a 4.5 kg square box with a small protrusion at the center.
 Sources differ on the dimensions of the rover.
 The frame was supported on two wide, flat skis, one extending from each side, elevating the frame slightly above the surface.
 At the front of the box were obstacle detection bars.
 Rover's maximum speed was up to 1 meter per hour.
+PrOP-M was the only rover that used skis for locomotion, all other rovers used wheels.